wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 tags: [query language]
 sidebar: doc_sidebar
 permalink: missing_data_troubleshooting.html
-summary: Learn how to troubleshoot when you expect to see data but they don't appear in charts
+summary: Learn how to troubleshoot when you expect to see data but it doesn't appear in charts.
 ---

-Sometimes users expect to see certain data in Tanzu Observability by Wavefront but, for some reason, it doesn't show up!
+Sometimes you expect to see certain data in Tanzu Observability but, for some reason, it doesn't show up!
 This can be a frustrating and confusing experience, especially when you urgently need the data.
-Wavefront does not delete data, and retains [metric data for 18 months](terms_of_service.html#data-retention).
+Tanzu Observability does not delete data, and retains [metric data for 18 months](terms_of_service.html#data-retention).
 What could be the problem?

 This doc page, based on the extensive experience of our customer success team, helps you investigate, understand, and remedy possible causes.
+In addition to manually investigating and troubleshooting your issues, you can use the [Query Analyzer](query_language_performance.html#use-the-query-analyzer-when-you-see-no-data-message-on-a-chart) which helps you identify where exactly the problem is.

 <!---
 Should probably be some mention of examining sub-queries.
 Performing some operations (eg. and or or) on empty subqueries results in No Data propagation (similar to how NaN works in IEEE math), and also suppresses warning messages